 BLACK HISTORY MONTH

-St Gilbert's had the pleasure of hearing the inspirational speaker, Chris Lubbe.
+St Gilbert's had the pleasure of hearing the inspirational speaker, Chris Lubbe last year.
 We learned lots about living in South Africa under the Apartheid government and what it was like being the body guard to Nelson Mandela.

 THE ANCIENT GREEKS